FlexMeasures/flexmeasures/documentation/dev/ci.rst

     :local:
     :depth: 1

-.. note:: It would be great to enable Dockerization of FlexMeasures, let us know if this matters to you.
+.. todo:: It would be great to enable Dockerization of FlexMeasures, let us know if this matters to you.

 WSGI configuration
 ------------------